ch4/libnode-android-public/readme.markdown

 Compatible Devices
 ==================
+The library and bluetooth implementation has been tested on the following devices:
+	* Samsung S3 & S4
+	* HTC One X (Developer Edition)
+	* HTC One X (Consumer Edition)
+	* Nexus 7 (1st Gen & 2nd Gen)
+	* Droid X (1st Gen) [This API Example Only]
+	* Samsung Galaxy S2

-The NODE Android library is compatible with Bluetooth-enabled Android devices running Android version 2.3 or higher.
+However, the NODE Android library is compatible with Bluetooth-enabled Android devices running Android version 2.3 or higher.

 Build Requirements
 ===================